 Patients with chronic disease routinely make follow-up visits to their primary care provider for assessment of their chronic disease status and for changes to their medications as necessary.
 Patients with well-controlled stable chronic disease may go through several visits to their primary care provider in 3 or 4-monthly intervals with little or no change to their medication regimen.
 These patients have to wait in line with the rest of the patient crowd for a doctor's consultation before getting their regular supply of medications.
 We hence saw the potential of replacing some of these physician visits with an automated healthcare kiosk so that if the disease condition of such patients remained stable, they can continue on their current medications without having to see a doctor.

 We previously described the feasibility of using an automated healthcare kiosk (SEEK® MyHealthKiosk) for the management of patients with stable chronic disease in the primary care setting.
-We propose a follow-up study to show non-inferiority of health outcomes for patients managed with SEEK compared to the current standard of care.
+We propose a follow-up study to show equivalence of health outcomes for patients managed with SEEK compared to the current standard of care.
 The study will be a 2-armed randomized controlled trial of 120 patients with stable chronic disease on 4-monthly follow-up visits over a 12-month period.
 Patients will be assigned randomly to intervention or control groups to receive kiosk or nurse management respectively.
-The primary outcome measures to be evaluated are the blood pressure and hemoglobin A1c levels of the patients.
-Secondary outcome measures to be examined are the proportion of patients whose disease control deteriorates over the course of the study, duration of visit, patient satisfaction with the management process, health-related quality of life, and the occurrence of any adverse events.
+The primary outcome measures to be evaluated are the blood pressure and low-density lipoprotein cholesterol levels for patients without diabetes; blood pressure, low-density lipoprotein cholesterol and hemoglobin A1c levels for patients with diabetes; and the overall chronic disease control for all patients.
+The secondary outcome measures are visit duration, patient satisfaction with the management process, health-related quality of life, and the occurrence of any adverse event.

 The potential benefits from the use of SEEK are: